-As I am sure you know, there are now only a few weeks to go until the 2016 Ronhill West Highland Way Race.
+As I am sure you know, there are now only a few weeks to go until the 2015 West Highland Way Race.
 I hope your training has gone well and you are in the best possible shape for the race.

-Registration takes place on Friday 17 June between 9.00pm and 12.00 midnight at St Joseph’s RC Church Hall in Milngavie.
+Registration takes place on Friday 19 June between 9.00pm and 12.00 midnight at St Joseph’s RC Church Hall in Milngavie.
 The church hall is located across the road from Milngavie Station, where the race starts.
 At registration you will be given your race number, which will also be your timing device to be used at each checkpoint throughout the race, and a numbered race band which should be worn until you finish or withdraw.
-All runners will be required to show photographic ID to collect their race number.
 You will be given your goody bag and any merchandise you have purchased, and be given support crew parking permits for the Beinglas Farm and Auchtertyre checkpoints.
 You will be weighed and given your weighing card, which will need to be produced later at the weigh-in stations at Auchtertyre, Kinlochleven and Fort William.
 Osteopath Daniel Gerber will be in attendance and will, for a small donation to charity, do some last minute Rocktaping for anyone who needs it.